alexalag/SummerBody/README.md

 ```

 ## Dataset

-The dataset was found on the [Kaggle Website](https://www.kaggle.com/datasets/mexwell/world-athletics-database?select=worldrecords.csv).
-Only the data.csv file was used, as it gathers all of the information of the 98 other files.
+The dataset was found on the [Kaggle website](https://www.kaggle.com/datasets/mexwell/world-athletics-database?select=worldrecords.csv).
+Only the `data.csv` file was used, as it gathers all the relevant information from the original files.

-The raw file [data.csv](data/raw/data.csv) was cleaned in Python in the [notebooks](previous_work/) to produce the csv: [final_data.csv](data/processed/final_data.csv).
+The raw file [`data.csv`](data/raw/data.csv) was cleaned in Python using the notebooks available in [`previous_work/`](previous_work/) to produce the final processed CSV file: [`final_data.csv`](data/processed/final_data.csv).

-Computed fields such as athlete age were added, and a column gathering information about the "Venue" and the "Country" of the competed event into two.
+Computed fields such as athlete age were added, and venue and country information was cleaned and standardized.

 ## Technical Information

 ### Technologies Used

-• HTML, CSS and Vanilla JS\
+- HTML, CSS and Vanilla JavaScript
-• D3.js — for the visualizations\
+- D3.js — for the visualizations
-• PapaParse — CSV parsing in browser
+- PapaParse — CSV parsing in the browser

 ## Running the Website

-The final website is intended to be accessible through GitHub Pages:
+The final website is available here:

 [SummerBody](https://loicmisenta.github.io/SummerBody/)